helia77/GlucoseEstimation/README.md

 ### Blood Glucose Level Estimation using test papers

-A dataset comprises 1000 glucose test papers were used in this project.
+A dataset comprising 1000 glucose test papers were used in this project.

 Steps taken:
   * 1 Find the extreme points and locate the big circle